 The best way to do that is to book online classes with a native teacher.
 Make sure they understand that the whole lesson should be in your target language – no helping or explaining in your native language.
 There are a wide variety of sites you can use to do this – on some of them you pay barely anything for conversation classes with an inexperienced teacher, and on others, like Break Into English, you pay a bit more for lessons with a professional who will be more prepared and knowledgeable.
 At the beginning of learning a language it’s not that important – all you need is someone to talk to who can give you the occasional correction.
 Plus, if you’re booking classes weeks in advance it makes it more difficult for you to suddenly give up on the language if you lose motivation.
 Your teacher will be waiting for you, and you’ve invested money in continuing to learn.

-So use the advice I’ve given to you above to learn some basic phrases, and take a few hours to prepare.
+So use the above 4 tips to learn English, and take a few hours to prepare.
 Remember to learn ‘I don’t understand’ and ‘Can you repeat that?’.
 Then, book your first class.

 During your classes, keep Google Translate open in another tab and use it whenever you get stuck.
 It’s not cheating, as long as you note down the words you got stuck on and remember to add them to your Anki Cards deck after the class.
 Then, practice those words so that you’re ready for your next class.
 Remember, the goal is not to be perfect, the goal at this point is to be functional.
 If your teacher understands you and you understand them, that is an achievement.

 Outside class, you can practice listening.
 Look up the most popular podcasts in your target language.
 Download the TuneIn radio app and have a listen to their radio.
 Get Netflix on and watch some programmes in your target language, with the subtitles in the same language.